 \section{SR implementations and deployments}

-In this section, we describe the implementation results related to SR. We will mostly focus on the SRv6 version which is attracting a lot of interest and development efforts.
-The SR-MPLS version is already in a mature development status, well supported by the main core router vendors (e.g. Cisco, Huawei, Juniper).
+In this section, we describe the implementation results related to SR. We will mostly focus on the SRv6 version, which is attracting a lot of interest and development efforts.
+The SR-MPLS version is already in a mature development phase, well supported by the main core router vendors (e.g. Cisco, Huawei, Juniper).
 SR-MPLS can be incrementally deployed in current IP-MPLS backbones, as it only requires software updates to networking devices.
 Operators can migrate to SR-MPLS to simplify the control plane operations and improve the scalability.
-As for the SRv6 dataplane, there are two main Open Source dataplane implementations for software routers: the Linux kernel implementation (described in Subsection \ref{sec:linux}) and the realization done inside the FD.io VPP project (described in Subsection \ref{sec:vpp}).
-Section \ref{sec:rest} elaborates more on the implementation results related to the research activities.
-Finally, in Subsection \ref{sec:hw_interop} we briefly analyze the hardware implementations of SR, the inter-operability efforts done by several vendors and the currently planned deployments of SRv6 in large production networks.
+As for the SRv6 data plane, there are two main Open Source data plane implementations for software routers: the Linux kernel implementation (described in Subsection \ref{sec:linux}) and the implementation done by the FD.io VPP project (described in Subsection \ref{sec:vpp}).
+Section \ref{sec:rest} presents other open source implementations, mostly related to research activities.
+Finally, in Subsection \ref{sec:hw_interop} we briefly analyze the hardware implementations of SRv6, the inter-operability efforts done by several vendors and the current deployments of SRv6 in large production networks.